DanLavine/vim/README.md

 git clone https://github.com/DanLavine/vim $HOME/.vim --recursive
 ```

+# Plugin manager

+The plugin manager for vim is [vim-plug](https://github.com/junegunn/vim-plug).
+I have not tried updating vim-plug yet so it is not currently managing itself.

 # Installing plugins

 To install the plugins, run `vim .`.
-Then once Vim starts, you can run: `:PluginInstall`.
+Then once Vim starts, you can run: `:PlugInstall`.

 # Setting up plugins